Documentation

 Network connection is required for the free public trial license to work.

-After that, if you want to evaluate the library further, you can register for a Dynamsoft account (if you haven’t already done so) and request a 30-day trial in the customer portal.
+After that, if you want to evaluate the library further, you can register for a Dynamsoft account (if you haven’t already done so) and request a 30-day trial license via the Request a Trial License link.

 System Requirements